Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 ## Logging

-As of NServiceBus Version 5 logging for the host is controlled with the same API as the core.
-This is documented [here](/nservicebus/logging/).
+As of NServiceBus Version 5 [logging](/nservicebus/logging/) for the host is controlled with the same API as the core.

 You can add the logging API calls as mentioned in the above article directly in your implementation of `IConfigureThisEndoint.Customize` method.